fetchai/agents-aea/examples/tac_deploy/README.md

 First, push the latest image, as per above.

-Second, update the `tac-deployment.yaml` file and then run:
+Second, update the `tac-deployment.yaml` file with the correct image tag and configurations and then run:
 ``` bash
 kubectl apply -f ./tac-deployment.yaml
 ```